arakoodev/doc/doc/Examples/Plugin - Klarna Shopping Search.md

 # Example Queries can be:

 - “What is the price of the iPhone 12 at Klarna?”
-- "What black tshirts are available at Klarna?"
+- "What black t-shirts are available at Klarna?"